istrate/cp4d/OpenShift-and-MongoDB.md

 https://docs.mongodb.com/manual/tutorial/manage-shard-zone/

 Assume that shard *rs0* is "warm" and *rs1* is *cold*  (here NFS Storage Class).
-Old and rarely accessed document should be moved to "cold" zone maintaining cheap storage and current document to "warm" zone.<br>
+Old and rarely accessed document should be moved to "cold" zone maintaining cheap storage and the current document to the "warm" zone.<br>

 Test environment.<br>